Last Updated On

 You’ve probably heard the old adage, “Don’t judge a book by its cover”.

-However, when it comes to selling actual books, throw this saying in the trash.
+However, when it comes to producing and selling actual books, you’re better off ignoring it.

 I’ve been involved with online publishing for over 3 years now, and I can tell you, without a shadow of a doubt: